 You must login to vote

-Aswin had been watching the teenage girl about his age going out for a walk with her brothers and sisters and their little dog.
-He loved to see her shiny skin, as dark as a moonless night, her lovely face, arms and long and graceful legs.
-She walked like a free spirit that she was.
+Aswin watched the lanky teenage girl about his age walk out with her brothers and sisters and their little dog.
+Her shiny skin was as dark as a moonless night.

-One dead Sunday afternoon, Aswin gathered all his courage and pretended to casually walk past the school field where the girl and her brothers and sisters were usually hanging around the metal fence at the desolate schoolyard.
-They were the only people in this world.
+On a usual dead Sunday afternoon, Aswin gathered all his courage and walked to the school yard where the girl and her brothers and sisters were hanging around.

 “Nell.
 What’s yours?”

-“Can I take you to the movies?,” he asked finally, astounded by his own courage.
+“Can I take you to the movies?,” Aswin at last managed to ask.

 “Guess so.
 When?